hatif25/quick-notes/README.md

 - **Backend**: Firebase (for authentication and cloud storage)
 - **State Management**: BLoC pattern for managing the application state.

+## Screenshots

+Add screenshots to showcase the main features and user interface of your app.

 ## Getting Started